The Ultimate Guide To Inventory Management for Multichannel Retailers

 Search for the Product on Other Sites

 Because GTINs are universal, the same product sold on two different sites still has the same number.
 That means to find the GTIN for your product, you can reference any other company selling the same product.
 Just be mindful of sites like Amazon that have their own unique product identifiers (ASIN).
-Make sure the details specify which product identifier they use and focus only on the GTINs: UPC, EAN, JAN, ISBN, and ISSN.
+Make sure the details specify which product identifier it uses and focus only on the GTINs: UPC, EAN, JAN, ISBN, and ISSN.

 Contact the Manufacturer